somniack/-sempiternis/README.md

 Met some really cool people at VS live and thought this would be a good way to stay in touch.

-IDEAS - If you have an idea add it to the repo.  (if I got the settings right) -Projects
+IDEAS - If you have an idea add it to the repo.  (if I got the settings right)
+- Projects
--Working on something cool
+- Working on something cool
--Got a question, maybe someone can help.
+- Got a question, maybe someone can help.
+- Jobs at your business
+- whatever works